peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 records from the child and, after validation, use them to update the parent-side Resource Record Sets (RRsets) of the delegation.

-This document specifies that when performing such queries, parent-side entities have to ensure that updates triggered via CDS/CDNSKEY and CSYNC records are consistent across the child's authoritative nameservers before taking any action based on these records.
+This document specifies under which conditions the target states expressed via CDS/CDNSKEY and CSYNC records are considered "consistent".
+Parent-side entities accepting such records from the child have to ensure that update requests retrieved from different authoritative nameservers satisfy these consistency requirements before taking any action based on them.

 This document updates RFC 7344 and RFC 7477.